KesavaSravan/LLM_Tool/README.md

-# LLM_Tool
+# LLM-Based Tool using Hugging Face Transformers

+## Overview
-This tool leverages Hugging Face's pre-trained language models to generate meaningful responses based on user prompts.
-It supports various tasks, including general text generation, Q&amp;A, and summarization.
-The tool can be run locally or deployed to platforms like Hugging Face Spaces for easy access.
+This tool uses a pre-trained language model from Hugging Face's Transformers library to generate meaningful responses based on user input.
+You can use this tool for general text generation, Q&A, or summarization.

+The tool leverages GPT-2 (or any other pre-trained model) to accept a prompt and generate a relevant response.

+## Setting Up and Running the Tool

+### Prerequisites
+Ensure you have Python 3.7 or higher installed.

+### Step 1: Clone this Repository
+Clone the repository to your local machine: